The Springvale Community Hub is located on the eastern side of Springvale Road and near the Springvale retail precinct.

 Stage 1 - Springvale City Hall redevelopment

-Refurbishment works to the Springvale City Hall are now complete, with only the upgrade of the Supper Room to go.
+Refurbishment works to the Springvale City Hall and Supper Room are complete.
 This major renovation has turned the town hall into a more functional facility while preserving the overall design character of this much-loved community building.
 The majority of works were undertaken on the inside of the building to allow a more diverse range of private and public events to be held there in the future.
 Springvale Town Hall has reopened and is now open for bookings.

 Stage 2 - Construction of Springvale Community Hub

-This will be a world-class community facility providing a variety of learning, leisure and cultural opportunities.
+This world-class community facility will provide a variety of learning, leisure and cultural opportunities.
 It will include a modern, state-of-the-art library featuring new technologies and equipment, flexible community meeting spaces, customer service area and plentiful parking.
 The outdoor green spaces will be extensively landscaped and allow for a variety of passive and active recreation uses, community events and social gatherings.

 The new Springvale Library and Community Hub has been designed with holistic sustainability principles in mind and is targeting Net Zero Emissions for the building operations in addition to a 5-Star Green Star Rating.
 Operational emissions will be reduced through design features such as a high performance façade, efficient heating and cooling systems and low energy LED lighting.
 Further to this, the building intends to offset the remainder of its emissions though installation of a 220kW rooftop solar PV array.
 The array will consist of approximately 730 panels and generate 280MWh per year; that’s enough to power around 50 family homes each year.
 The sustainability of the City Hall has also been improved.